dpbac/Forecasting-Walmart-sales-with-Azure/README.md

 ## Model Deployment
 *TODO*: Give an overview of the deployed model and instructions on how to query the endpoint with a sample input.

+### AutoML (Best model compared with HyperDrive model)

+### HyperDrive

+Although, this was not the best model we decided to include in the notebook the implementation of the deployment since it is a bit different then the way of implementing for an AutoML model.

 ## Screen Recording
 *TODO* Provide a link to a screen recording of the project in action.
 Remember that the screencast should demonstrate:
 - A working model